-The firewall uses a proxy to access the Internet Select this option to enable the fields below it and to allow the firewall to use an HTTP proxy in order to access the Internet securely.
-This field is used by ActiveUpdate and LicenceUpdate.
+ON / OFF Set the switch to ON to enable the use of a proxy when the firewall accesses the Internet for ActiveUpdate and LicenseUpdate services.
 Server This field makes it possible to specify the object corresponding to the server that the firewall will use as a proxy.
 Port This field allows specifying the port used by the firewall to contact the proxy. ldentifier This field allows defining an ID that the firewall will use to authenticate with a proxy.
 Password Define a password that the firewall will need in order to access the proxy server.